mishhuang/mishhuang/README.md

 Computer Science Student
 ------------------------

-I've been learning to code for the past year after switching career paths from healthcare.
+I've been learning to code after switching career paths from healthcare.
 While I started off with HTML and CSS, I am currently working towards learning more about backend development, so I've been tackling some projects involving Python and Javascript.

 *   🌍  I'm based in the Washington, DC area